IOPConnect

 University-led teacher training

-You can choose to study at university to gain your QTS as well as a Postgraduate Certificate in Education / Professional Graduate Certificate in Education (PGCE).
+You can choose to study at university to gain your qualified teacher status as well as a Postgraduate Certificate in Education/Professional Graduate Certificate in Education (PGCE).

 Find out about university-led teacher training